 Mental First Aid run courses that help everyday people support those with mental illness.
 Their Youth Mental First Aid training is aimed at adults helping adolescents.
 You’ll be trained to recognise when a young person is developing a mental health issue, or whose mental health problem is escalating.

 This isn’t counselling or psychology degree – the aim is to support the person to find the right professional services to help them.
-The courses are offered in schools, communities and privately.
+The courses are in schools, communities and given privately.
 Fees are set by local instructors, so vary quite widely.